What is Dobson’s Model of Classroom Management?

 There are some challenges you will likely face if you are using punishment to manage and control your students’ behavior in the classroom.
 These are discussed below;

-1. From literature, it is noted that it is difficult for you to meet all the principles of corporal punishment in the classroom environment.
+1. From the literature, it is noted that it is difficult for you to meet all the principles of corporal punishment in the classroom environment.
 This is because of the complex nature of the classroom setting.
 For example, proponents of punishment recommend that punishment should be; (a) Immediate, (d) Consistent, and (e) severe enough to cause pain.
-But the classroom environment most often may prevent you from meeting all these requirements.
+However, the classroom environment most often may prevent you from meeting all these requirements.

 However, some proponents of punishment consider them as costly especially suspension and detention.
 The rise of these arguments makes it difficult for teachers to use punishment.